COURSE TITLE:

 Assignment #3: Complete Worksheets in Manual.

-After reading the article “Rules and Boundaries” found at the end of the manual, write a 2-page summary.
+After reading "Rules and Boundaries" article-located at end of manual --Write 2 page summary.

 Assignment #6: Classroom Observation.